juanluispaz/ts-sql-query/docs/supported-operations.md

 type InsertSets = { [columnName: string]: any }
 /** Columns required by the insert, but marked as optionals */ type OptionalInsertSets = { [columnName: string]: any }
+/**
+ * Returning projection of the value that vill be retreived from the database.
+ *
+ * It must be an object where the name of the property is the name of the resulting property
+ * and the value is the ValueSource where the value will be obtained.
+ */
+ type InsertReturningValues = { [columnName: string]: ValueSource }
 ```

 ## Update definition